riplaboratory/Kanaloa/SoftwareInstallation/OpenCV-Python/readme.md

 spyder
 ```

-A common example of these library import calls together include `rospy` (the ROS Python 2.7 module), and `cv2`.
-In order to import `rospy`, we need to add a directory not on the default PYTHONPATH, and in order to import `cv2`, we need to remove all of the ROS Python 2.7 libraries from the PYTHONPATH to avoid the conflicts (as discussed earlier).
+An example highlighting the need for explicit inclusions and exclusions to the `PYTHONPATH` include `rospy` (a ROS Python 2.7 library), and `cv2` (the newer Anaconda version we installed in this tutorial).
+In order to import `rospy`, we need to add a directory that is not on the `PYTHONPATH` by default; and in order to import the Anaconda installation of `cv2`, we need to remove the ROS Python 2.7 libraries from the `PYTHONPATH`.
 An example of this is given below:

 ```
 import sys